 Just being available to listen without unsolicited suggestions can work wonders.

-Invite Your Teen to Do Something
+#4: Invite Your Teen to Join You

 When you can, invite your teen to go for a walk, to a movie, to the grocery store, to a local event, or to the gym.

 An invitation to your teen is a sign you’re still interested in spending time together, which can go a long way in keeping the relationship strong and opportunities for communication and your influence alive.

-For almost all who experience teenage weight gain, the motivation to change eating habits or exercise comes from within.
+For almost all those who experience teen weight gain, the motivation to change eating habits or exercise comes from within.

 Be ‘chill’ with your teen on the topics of weight and exercise, but be ready and open to help when you’re called to do so.